awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

 + When you delete a network interface that is a traffic mirror source, the traffic mirror sessions that are associated with the source are automatically deleted\.
 + If you remove the UDP listeners from a Network Load Balancer that is a traffic mirror target, Traffic Mirroring fails without an error indication\.
 + When the Network Load Balancer removes the node in an Availability Zone from the DNS table, Traffic Mirroring continues to send the mirrored packets to that node\.
++  When you have an existing Network Load Balancer which is a traffic mirror target and you add additional subnets to it, there is no effect\.
+For example, mirrored traffic in the Availability Zone of the new subnet is not routed in the same Availability Zone unless you enable cross\-zone load balancing\.
 + We recommend that you use cross\-zone load balancing to ensure that the packets continue to be mirrored when all targets in an Availability Zone are not healthy\.
-+ Packets that are dropped by incoming security group rules, or by network ACL rules at the traffic mirror source, do not get mirrored\.
++ Packets that are dropped at the traffic mirror source by security group rules or by network ACL rules do not get mirrored\.
++ An elastic network interface cannot be a traffic mirror target and a traffic mirror session source at the same time\.
++ Traffic Mirroring is available only on virtualized Nitro\-based instances, and the following Xen instances:
+  + C4
+  + D2
+  + G3
+  + G3s
+  + H1
+  + I3
+  + M4
+  + P2
+  + P3
+  + R4
+  + X1
+  + X1e
++ Traffic Mirroring is not supported on the T2, R3 and I2 instance types and previous generation instances\.

-## Traffic Types<a name="traffic-mirroring-network-services"></a>
+## Traffic types<a name="traffic-mirroring-network-services"></a>

 Not all traffic can be mirrored\.
 The following traffic types cannot be mirrored:
 + ARP